Co-Buchi Barrier Certificates for Discrete-time Dynamical Systems: A Constructive Proof for subsumption of the state-triplet approach

 Conditions~\eqref{eq:prod_cond_4} and~\eqref{eq:prod_cond_5} hold within the sets $Q'_l$ and $Q'_r$ as they are constants in the two partitions.
 Secondly, we observe that no state in $Q'_r$ can be reached by any trace of the system as all the state triplets have been cut, and so there exists no state $x \in \Xx$ and $q_i \in Q'_l$ such that there exists a state $q'_j \in Q'_r$ with $q'_j \in \delta(q_i, \Ll(x))$.
 This guarantees conditions~\eqref{eq:prod_cond_4} and~\eqref{eq:prod_cond_5} hold for every state $x \in \Xx$ and $q \in Q$.
 We illustrate this partition of the states of the NBA $\Aa'_{b}$ in Figure~\ref{fig:triplet_div}, where the states $q'_i$ denote the middle state of the triplets.

-Observe that the co-B\"uchi barrier certificate can be defined as a piecewise function which is fixed to a constant value less than $0$ for all states $q_l \in Q'_l$ and $x \in \Xx$, and to a constant value greater than $0$ for all states $q_r \in Q'_r$ and states $x \in \Xx$.
+Observe that the CBBC can be defined as a piecewise function which is fixed to a constant value less than $0$ for all states $q_l \in Q'_l$ and $x \in \Xx$, and to a constant value greater than $0$ for all states $q_r \in Q'_r$ and states $x \in \Xx$.